 Ext: Peak at Darien ~ filmed by Derwent Water

-However Richard and Claude chose Friar’s Crag on Derwent Water for the location.
-I didn’t know it but Christina Hardyment writes in her excellent book, Arthur Ransome and Captain Flint’s Trunkthat they had found the very place Ransome had in mind, “without the slightest idea that they were quite right to be doing so.”
+However Richard Pilbrow and Claude Whatham chose Friar’s Crag on Derwent Water for the location.
+I didn’t know it but Christina Hardyment writes in her excellent book, Arthur Ransome and Captain Flint’s Trunk, that they had found the very place Ransome had in mind, “without the slightest idea that they were quite right to be doing so.”
 She found that Ransome had marked up postcard of Friar’s Peak for his illustrator Clifford Webb to work from in 1930.
 It feels completely right when you are there, with the iconic view of an island under the towering mountains.
-It was over a shot of this that they added the opening titles.
+It was over a shot of this that the opening titles were added.

 The opening titles ~

-I would have to check with Richard Pilbrow to be certain but I think that Simon Holland, the Art Director, penned the SWALLOWS and AMAZONS graphics for the opening titles.
+I would have to check with Richard Pilbrow to be certain, but I think that Simon Holland, the Art Director, penned the SWALLOWS and AMAZONS graphics for the opening titles.
 I remember a discussion about the font type.
 A very fashionable script used on the poster of the film was favoured.
-I said that I thought they ought to use the handwritten capitals that Clifford Webb had penned on the map in the opening cover of the book and copied by Simon Holland (and me) on our chart.
+I said that they ought to use the handwritten capitals that Clifford Webb had penned on the map in the opening cover of the book, which were copied by Simon Holland (and me) on our chart.
 This was chosen.

 A snazzy Seventies’ font, had been used for the titles of Lionel Jefferey’s movie The Railway Children and the poster of Swallows and Amazons.For sometime a DVD has been available which gives you both movies released by EMI Films.